UltiPro/MusicVibes/README.md

   <li>Ookii.Dialogs.Wpf 5.0.1</li>
 </ul>

-Run the app by Visual Studio or by commands below:
+Run the app by Visual Studio or commands below:

 > cd "/MusicVibes"

 > dotnet run

-Publish the app by Visual Studio or by commands below:
+Publish the app by Visual Studio or commands below:

 > cd "/MusicVibes"